CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
-* can save the Address Book data in xml format and read it back.
+* can save the Agendum data in xml format and read it back.

 ### 6. Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.
+Classes used by multiple components are in the `seedu.agendum.commons` package.

 ## Implementation